abbeygirl/nzedb/FAQ's.md

 Q. Best way to change user password (admin) when no options to send out email ?
 If directly in db what password options to set, like md5, password ??
 A. Create new user, change role in db, reset password from webui

+**Adding alternate NNTP for post processing**
+1. Under Admin click Edit Site
+2. Scroll down to Advanced - Threaded Settings
+3. Click the box for Alternate NNTP Ptovider
+4. Save Settings
+5. Once that is done, edit the file www/config.php
+define('NNTP_USERNAME_A', 'username');  <-- replace username with your info
+define('NNTP_PASSWORD_A', 'password');  <-- replace password with your info
+define('NNTP_SERVER_A', 'server');  <-- replace server with your info
+define('NNTP_PORT_A', 'port');  <-- replace port with your info
+define('NNTP_SSLENABLED_A', true);  <--or false if your not using SSL

 **Backfilling**
 _Hanging on Backfilling_
 	If there is a bad nzb